KiranMantha/plumejs/README.md

 ```

 That's it. a new `standalone` property in component decorator options make your component standalone.

+Translations which are built-in core module is removed.
+Instead devs are encouraged to check docs on how to setup translations manually.
+The intention behind this change is to make PlumeJS almost dependency free (few polyfills are needed here and then for unsupported features).
+Hope you welcome this change.

 ## in 3.1.1 version
 Previously PlumeJS rely on reflection for DI.
 But as javascript itself won't provide reflection metadata at minification phase, Dev has to supply that metadata.
 Well this is a small inconvinience but this enables devs to use their preferred bundlers like rollup/esbuild/vite/swc which won't rely on reflection which inturn reduce the bundle size.
 PlumeJS will itself move to [vite](https://vitejs.dev/) which leads to way smaller builds when compared with webpack.